How Many Weeks Does Baby Brain Develop

 A: Yes, your baby’s brain will continue to develop after birth.
 In fact, the first few years of life are a critical time for brain development.

-Read Also When Do Babies Develop Self Soothing?
+Read Also Do Babies Have a Developed Spies?

 Q: Does my baby’s environment affect their brain development?